NazirahAbdunlah/FirstProject/README.md

-    **If you're still reading, I really hope you'll be giving me the opportunity to join your team**
+ -If you're still reading, I really hope you'll be giving me the opportunity to join your team-